lose power

 Cons:

-Don’t use a tough piece of meat because it may still be tough after you use a thermal cooker.
+Avoid using a tough piece of meat, as it may still be tough after cooking in a thermal cooker.
 I have a friend, Kendra, who made a small pork roast that turned out delicious.
-But it was a small roast and she added potatoes, carrots, and onions.
+However, it was a small roast, and she added potatoes, carrots, and onions.

 She covered it with liquid to within one inch of the top of the thermal cooker.
 You need some type of stove (I use a butane one) to bring the roast, carrots, potatoes, and onions with some liquid to a boil for four full minutes.

-Then place the inner pan inside the outer thermal cooker and lock it shut.
-Buy tender meat, just giving you the heads-up here.
+Then, place the inner pan inside the outer thermal cooker and lock it shut.
+Please note that tender meat is recommended, as a heads-up.
 It will be cooked in 4-6 hours.

 What can I cook in a Thermal Cooker?